NanoGraf31415926535/Algorithms-with-Python/Graph_Algorithms/info.md

-**Graph Algorithms**.
+# Graph Algorithms

 Graphs are powerful data structures used to model relationships between objects.
 They consist of **nodes** (or vertices) and **edges** that connect these nodes.
 Graph algorithms are designed to solve various problems involving these relationships, such as finding paths, determining connectivity, and analyzing network structures.

 **1. Graph Traversal Algorithms:** These algorithms are used to visit and explore all the nodes in a graph.